Yelawolf: 2012: The Slumdon Bridge, Heart of Dixie, Dogs Eating Dogs, and Psycho White

 On January 24, 2012, Yelawolf released a promotional track with British singer Ed Sheeran titled "You Don't Know (For Fuck's Sake)".
 The track was for an upcoming collaborative extended play (EP), titled The Slumdon Bridge.
 On January 31, 2012, a trailer for the EP was released, featuring both artists in a studio recording the EP.
 In the video Yelawolf revealed the EP was recorded in 10 hours, and included 4 tracks.The Slumdon Bridge, which was released as a free download on Valentine's Day, February 14, 2012, marking Yelawolf's second EP, and his first collaborative project.

 On June 16, 2012, to commemorate Father's Day, Yelawolf released a song titled "Happy Father's Day", produced by Alabama producer M16.
 With the track, Yelawolf announced his fifth official mixtape Heart of Dixie.

 In August 2012, Yelawolf announced the long-awaited joint EP with Blink-182 drummer Travis Barker, titled Psycho White.
 The EP's lead single, titled "Push 'Em", features background vocals by Transplants members Skinhead Rob and Tim Armstrong, and was released as a free download on September 12.
-After several push-backs, the EP was finally released on November 13, 2012, debuting at #24 on the Billboard 200 with first week sales of 15,000.
+After several push-backs, the EP was finally released on November 13, 2012, debuting at No. 24 on the Billboard 200 with first week sales of 15,000.
 Yelawolf stated that all the tracks on the album will have a music video and during an article with Rolling Stone, both he and Barker hinted at a sequel to the EP.

 In December 2012, the EP Dogs Eating Dogs by Blink-182 was released, with the song "Pretty Little Girl" featuring vocals by Yelawolf.